XOSDX/CREDIT-CARD-FRAUD-DETECTION-WITH-LIME-MODEL-EXPLAINABILITY/README.md

 ## Results

-The notebook provides detailed analysis and visualizations, showcasing the effectiveness of the fraud detection model along with the LIME explanations.
+The notebook provides detailed analysis and visualizations, showcasing the fraud detection model's effectiveness along with the LIME explanations.

 ## Contributing

 Contributions are welcome!
-Please fork this repository, make your changes, and submit a pull request.
+Please fork this repository, make changes, and submit a pull request.

 ## License